dumitrucatalin/web3-dapp-samples/README.md

 This is a Web3 DApp sample implementing multiple smart contracts in React + Next.js.

+It implements the smart contracts from repo: `https://github.com/dumitrucatalin/smart-contract-samples`

 ## How It Works

 ## Demo